GPT-2 – Language Models are Unsupervised Multitask Learners

 Datasetlink image 50

-For the training we are going to use a dataset of English jokes short-jokes-dataset, which is a dataset with 231 thousand English jokes.
+For the training, we are going to use an English jokes dataset short-jokes-dataset, which is a dataset with 231 thousand English jokes.

-Restart the notebook to avoid problems with the GPU memory.
+We restart the notebook to avoid issues with the GPU memory

 from datasets import load_dataset